MihaiDumitru97/BMI-Calculator/README.md

 # BMI Calculator

-BMI Calculator is a swift app that calculates your Body Mass Index.
+BMI Calculator is a iOS app that calculates your Body Mass Index.

 ## Features